Comments about HawkHill...

 The Badgers were selected for the prestigious Philadelphia Furniture Show 2004, something they were proud of, as the show’s focus is mainly fine woodwork.
 They attended Peters Valley Festival, Morristown Craft Fair & Rose Squared in the US, plus Craft in Focus Contemporary Craft Fairs, The Red House, Hospitalfield Arts, The Hampton Court Flower Show, and Haddo House in the UK, and many more.

 Lisa and HawkHill had a collection at Aberfeldy Gallery from 2005 until it closed in 2016, and have begun a presence at Riverbank Gallery near Inverness.
-She is a member of the Contemporary Glass Society, and a co-founder of Angus Open Studios.
+She is a member of the Contemporary Glass Society, and a co-founder in 2011 of Angus Open Studios.
 She was the guest diarist for craft&design magazine for 2006-07, and gave talks on glass fusing to the Angus Art Fund in Sept.
 2011.
 Her work has also appeared at the Meffan Gallery & Museum in Forfar, Angus, and Hepsibah Gallery in London.
 The HawkHill presentation has won gold awards at The Royal Highland Show & The Moy Highland Field Sports Fair.
 They were selected Maker of the Month in August 2017 by Craft in Focus.

 Colin has lifelong experience in all aspects of metalwork, taking on projects from copper cupolas and ornate railings to sheep pens, in order to perfect his craftsmanship.
 He grew up on a farm in West Somerset on the Exmoor border, coming from Yorkshire as a boy.
 He employs a practical and effective approach to problem solving in concept and fabrication, and has a natural instinct for common sense design.
 His ornamental ironwork practice became more challenging when he teamed up with William Welch of Tendenze Design, and took on architectural iron projects for some of the wealthier clients in suburban NJ.